Germany, France, Italy condemn anti-Semitism in anti-Israel protests

-BERLIN (Reuters) - The foreign ministers of Germany, France and Italy on Tuesday condemned anti-Semitism that has marred protests against Israel’s conflict with Hamas in the Gaza Strip.
+BERLIN (Reuters) - The foreign ministers of Germany, France and Italy on Tuesday condemned anti-Semitism, racism and xenophobia that have marred rallies against Israel’s role in its conflict with Hamas in which about 600 Palestinians, mostly civilians, have died.

+After 10 days of bombardment, Israel on Thursday also launched a ground offensive into the Gaza Strip to halt rocket fire out of the territory.
+So far 29 Israelis, 27 of them soldiers, have died in the fighting.

 On Sunday, French media showed the burnt-out front of a kosher grocery shop in the Parisian suburb of Sarcelles, which is home to a large Jewish community, and clashes between pro-Palestinian marchers and riot police outside two synagogues.